GSA/ficam-federation/_design/06_federation_protocols.md

 These pointers will help you understand the basic differences between them.
 - SAML is **XML** based, while iGov for OIDC/OAuth protocols are built on **JSON** data format.
+- SAML supports both authentication and authorization.
+- OIDC is for authentication, while OAuth supports authorizations.
-- SAML is mostly used for web applications.
+- SAML is mostly used for securing web applications.
-- OIDC and OAuth are used in web or mobile apps.
+- OIDC and OAuth are used in web and mobile apps.
 - Federal PKI can be used in conjunction with SAML or iGov.
 - SAML can utilize **XML data encryption** to secure data while in transit.
 - OIDC and OAuth protocols rely on **TLS** for security while data is in motion.

 ## Security Assertion Markup Language (SAML)

-SAML is an open-standards based XML data exchange framework for creating and exchanging authentication and attribute information between trusted entities over the internet.
+SAML is an open-standards for authentication and authorization between trusted entities over the internet.

+- SAML standards use XML data type.
+- Utilizes the XML Digital Signature envelopes to secure messages.
-- SAML standards include secure exchange format to preserve message confidentiality and integrity.
+- It includes secure exchange format to preserve message confidentiality and integrity.
 - It can also be used for non-repudiation.
-- Utilizes the XML Digital Signature envelopes to secure messages.
 - Latest version is SAML 2.0 though SAML 1.1 is also used.

 SAML is widely used for sharing data securely between websites such as your bank.
 This is also known as '_Web Browser SSO Profile_'.
 It comprises of the following three components.